kvanever/whats-the-deal-with-blank/README.md

 * Complete Epicodus week 2 CSS project requirements to design and code a responsive mobile page
 * Support a podcast project

+It meets the the following requirements:

+* Relative units used where appropriate.
+* Page(s) respond to at least three different screen sizes.
+* Media queries are your own.
+No Bootstrap.
+* Images are fluid.
+* Understanding of responsive design patterns demonstrated.

 ### License

 Licensed under the MIT License